Key details

 Overview

-Assist in the diagnosis, monitoring and treatment of disease.
-Our Master of Medical Laboratory Science provides you with the knowledge, skills and workplace experience to work in diagnostic pathology.
+Play a crucial role in patient care by specialising in the diagnosis, monitoring, and treatment of disease.
+The Master of Medical Laboratory Science equips you with advanced knowledge, practical skills, and real-world experience in diagnostic pathology.

 Career opportunities